IT-Service/PowerShellModule.Tests/README.md

 `-RunTestInOrder`.

-Also, each integration test file ('*.Integration.Tests.ps1') must be decorated with an attribute `Microsoft.PowerShellModuleKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).
+Also, each integration test file ('*.Integration.Tests.ps1') must be decorated with an attribute `ITG.PowerShellModuleKit.IntegrationTest` containing a named attribute argument 'OrderNumber' and be assigned a numeric value (`1`, `2`, `3`,..).
 The value `0` should not be used since it is reserved for PowerShellModule.Tests,